jakartaee/validation-spec/README.md

 TCK (e.g. assertions regarding thread safety)
 * `tck-ignore`: The tagged element must be excluded when creating a TCK assertion for an outer element.
 Can be used to exlude explanatory phrases contained in an element marked as `tck-testable`.
-* `tck-needs-update`: The tagged element must be mark with a note in the TCK audit file saying that the tests for this assertion need to be updated, e.g. due to a spec update.
+* `tck-needs-update`: The tagged element must be marked with a note in the TCK audit file saying that the tests for this assertion need to be updated, e.g. due to a spec update.
 Can be used together with `tck-testable` and `tck-not-testable`: `[tck-testable tck-needs-update]#Some sentence...#`.